WeblateOrg/weblate/docs/contributing/index.rst

 You can fund further Weblate development on the `donate page`_.
 Funds collected there are used to fund gratis hosting for libre software projects, and further development of Weblate.
-Please check the the `donate page` for details, such as funding goals and rewards you can get by being a funder.
+Please check the `donate page` for details, such as funding goals and rewards you can get for being a funder.

 .. include:: ../../BACKERS.rst